 9. Magnesium Glycinate, Malate & Taurates

-Chelated forms of magnesium holding moderate to low concentrations and higher levels of bioavailability.
+Chelated forms of magnesium are less concentrated, but the magnesium in them is a much more bioavailable form.
 All three types of magnesium have a variety of uses, but none are as beneficial as the previous magnesium supplements listed above.

-A magnesium supplement is best taken with calcium, for this reason, I developed IntraCal, it provides the best ratio of calcium and magnesium orotate.
+A magnesium supplement is best taken with calcium.
+For this reason, I developed IntraCal™, it provides the best ratio of calcium and magnesium orotate.